 The Oregon Trip & Fuel Permit (IRP & IFTA Permits in Oregon)

 Many carriers need to secure a trip permit from another state.
 And that’s a key purpose of the Oregon Trip Permit.
 Or, carriers can drive in Oregon while using a trip permit from a different state.
 When doing so, truckers must hold onto proof of insurance inside every truck.
 Please let our organization know if you have questions about IFTA or IRP permits.
 We specialize in helping companies in every state secure IRP and IFTA registration.
 Contact us to get the California DOT number .

 The DOT can supply a Heavy Motor Vehicle Trip Permit.

-A motor carrier will need to secure one before it can operate in certain situations.
+A motor carrier must secure one before it can operate in certain situations.
 Carriers need this permit if a vehicle’s gross weight exceeds 26,000 pounds.
 Or, if a vehicle has three axles.
-A carrier will also need the permit if a vehicle doesn’t have proper registration.
+A carrier will also need the license if a car doesn’t have proper registration.
 This refers to expired plates or not even having plates.
 Keep in mind that Oregon never appears on the registration cab card.
 Must visit Trucking Authority Packages .

 A Temporary Pass From the Oregon DOT

-Sometimes motor carriers in Oregon must secure a temporary pass from the DOT.
-This applies when validating payment for the weight mile tax upfront.
+Sometimes, motor carriers in Oregon must secure a temporary pass from the DOT.
+This applies when validating the payment for the weight mile tax upfront.
 The pass (permit) is also for when the gross weight of a truck is over 26,000 pounds.
 (This also applies to the weight of a trailer or load.)
-Keep in mind that an account can only have five temporary DMV passes per unit.
-Or, a carrier can have 35 passes over a rolling twelve month period.
+Remember that an account can only have five temporary DMV passes per unit.
+Or, a carrier can have 35 passes over a rolling twelve-month period.
 Must visit MC Number .